All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Avoiding Common Mistakes

 The most common errors with vial-and-syringe injection are drawing the wrong dose and injecting air bubbles.
 Always double-check your dose volume against your prescription before injecting.
-Small air bubbles are not dangerous for subcutaneous injection, but they can affect dose accuracy.
+Small air bubbles aren't dangerous for subcutaneous injection, but they can affect dose accuracy.
 Take your time with the drawing process, especially during your first few weeks.

 Is injecting compounded semaglutide different from using an Ozempic pen?